Before You Shop: Creating Your Ideal Shed Profile

 - What would I consider to be a good deal for a shed?

-- What is the most that I am willing to get my ideal shed?
+- What is the most that I am willing to pay to get my ideal shed?

 - Is price or quality going to be the biggest purchasing factor for my shed?